33. Fifteenmile Creek Loop

 Description

 Impressive groves of old ponderosa pine still stand east of Mount Hood along the bluffs above Fifteenmile Creek.
 Douglas-fir, grand fir, and other conifers mingle with burnt-orange pines in the much drier conditions prevailing east of the Cascade crest.
 The Cedar Creek Trail joins the Fifteenmile Trail in two places forming a scenic loop through the finest forest remaining in the area.
-This loop is also popular with mountain bikers.
+This loop is popular with mountain bikers, who also accomplish much needed trail maintenance.

-Follow the Fifteenmile Trail west up the north bank of Fifteenmile Creek through a scenic canyon for 2 ½ miles.
+Follow the Fifteenmile Trail west then southwest up the north bank of Fifteenmile Creek through a scenic canyon for 2 ½ miles.
 The lower portion of the trail is mostly in scrub white oak for the first mile or so, then in a mixed-age stand with scattered large ponderosa pine, Douglas-fir, and grand fir.
-Some of the larger trees are over 400 years old, and a few big western redcedar hug the stream.
+Some of the larger trees are over 400 years old, and a few big western redcedar and black cottonwood hug the stream.

 How to get there

-From Highway 35 turn northeast onto the Dufur Mill Road (FR 44) about 25 miles south of the town of Hood River (13 ¼ miles north of the Highway 26/Highway 35 junction).
-Turn right onto FR 4420 in 8 ½ miles, then veer left onto FR 2730 in another 2 miles.
-The trailhead is on the left in Fifteenmile Campground just under 2 miles later.
+From Highway 35, turn northeast onto FR 44 (Brooks Meadow Road) about 25 miles south of the town of Hood River (13 ¼ miles north of the Highway 26/Highway 35 junction).
+Turn right onto FR 4420 in 8 ½ miles, then continue straight onto FR 2730 in another 2 miles.
+Fifteenmile Campground (“Forest Camp”) is on the left 2 miles later.
+There are a couple of parking spaces to the left inside the campground, and wide spots along the road.

 Previous